Browse FAQs by topic

 For me to send funds to a third party, does the recipient need an account with CurrencyFair?

-Can I transfer funds to a business bank account?
+Can I transfer out money to a business bank account?

 Yes, provided it is for a legitimate purpose such as foreign holiday, solicitors’ fees, payment of invoices etc. You may be required to provide further information to the CurrencyFair team as to who the third party is and why you are transferring money to them.